 A variety of explanations have been proposed for the beta anomaly.
-Black (1972) and, more recently, Frazzini and Pedersen (2014) argue that leverage-constrained investors, such as mutual funds, tend to deviate from the capital market line and invest in high beta stocks to pursue higher expected returns, thus causing these stocks to be overpriced relative to the CAPM benchmark.
-Cohen, Polk, and Vuolteenaho (2005) derive the cross-sectional implications of the CAPM in conjunction with the money illusion story of Modigliani and Cohn (1979).
-Hong and Sraer (2016) provide an alternative explanation drawing on Miller's (1977) insights on investor disagreement at the market level.
-Kumar (2009) and Bali, Cakici, and Whitelaw (2011) show that high-risk stocks underperform low-risk stocks because some investors prefer volatile, skewed returns, in the spirit of the cumulative prospect theory as modeled by Barberis and Huang (2008).
-Finally, Liu, Stambaugh, and Yuan (2018) attribute the low-beta anomaly to the positive correlation between market beta and idiosyncratic volatility.
+Black (1972) and, more recently, Frazzini and Pedersen (2014) argue that leverage-constrained investors, such as mutual funds, tend to deviate from the capital market line and invest in high-beta stocks to pursue higher expected returns, thus causing these stocks to be overpriced relative to the CAPM benchmark.4 Cohen et al. (2005) derive the cross-sectional implications of the CAPM in conjunction with the money illusion story of Modigliani and Cohn (1979).
+Hong and Sraer (2016) provide an alternative explanation drawing on Miller (1977)'s insights on investor disagreement at the market level.
+Kumar (2009) and Bali et al. (2011) show that highrisk stocks underperform low-risk stocks because some investors prefer volatile, skewed returns in the spirit of the cumulative prospect theory as modeled by Barberis and Huang (2008).
+Finally, Liu et al. (2018) attribute the low-beta anomaly to the positive correlation between market beta and idiosyncratic volatility.5

-Regardless of the explanation (whether it is due to behavioral biases or market constraints), a natural question is why sophisticated investors, who can lever up and sell short securities at relatively low costs, do not fully take advantage of the low-beta anomaly and thus restore the theoretical relation between risk and returns.
+Regardless of the explanation (whether it is because of behavioral biases or market constraints), a natural question is why sophisticated investors, who can lever up and sell short securities at relatively low costs, do not fully take advantage of the low-beta anomaly and thus restore the theoretical relation between risk and returns.
 Our paper is aimed at addressing this exact question.
 Our premise is that professional investors indeed take advantage of this low-beta return pattern, often in dedicated strategies that buy low-beta stocks and/or sell high-beta stocks.
-However, the total amount of capital that is dedicated to this low-beta strategy is both time varying and unpredictable from a single arbitrageur's perspective, thus resulting in periods where the security market line remains too flat-i.e., too little arbitrage capital, as well as periods where the security market line becomes overly steep-i.e., too much arbitrage capital.
+However, the total amount of capital that is dedicated to this low-beta strategy is both time varying and unpredictable from a single arbitrageur's perspective, thus resulting in periods where the security market line remains too flat-that is, too little arbitrage capital-as well as periods where the security market line becomes overly steep, that is, too much arbitrage capital.